-Is it a modest change?
-It could be.
-But there are other possibilities as well.
-One option is that we are witnessing a trend in which the current model - Society of Learners – is losing its exclusiveness.
-As Haredis in the United States and western Europe, the modern Israeli Haredis find mundane issues essential again.
-By triggering the high rabbinate authority to address labor issues, the labor activists contribute to taking Torah from the ivory tower of the high Yeshivas back to the ground, to laypeople and daily lives.
-Therefore, the change is more profound since it affects the symbolic order, the Haredi cosmology.
+Is this change merely minor?
+While this is a possibility, there are others as well.
+One is that we are witnessing a trend in which the current social model – that of a Society of Learners – is losing its exclusiveness.
+Like Haredim in the United States and Western Europe, modern Israeli Haredim find worldly issues essential again.
+By pushing high rabbinic authorities to address labor issues, labor activists contribute to moving the Torah out of the ivory tower of the Yeshivas back to the ground, to laypeople and their daily lives.
+Such a change seems profound since it affects the symbolic order of the Haredi cosmology.

-Haredi labor activism has not brought an eruptive, revolutionary change.
-One cannot also assume the scope and depth of the incremental, gradual change.
-We need a time-perspective to evaluate it.
-However, in a conservative society like the Haredi one, any effort to overcome the gatekeepers and influence the symbolic order is substantial.
-It is an expression of a charismatic social action.
-The contention between conservative Haredis and modern Haredis is going to continue.
-The former will see the change brought by labor activists as effacement or, the latter will perceive it as an innovation.
+Haredi labor activism has not brought any eruptive, revolutionary change.
+However, one cannot easily assess the scope and depth of gradual, incremental change; we need a longer time perspective to evaluate it.
+However, in a conservative society like the Haredi one, any effort to overcome the gatekeepers and influence the symbolic order is substcantial and an expression of charismatic social action.
+The contention between conservative and modern Haredim is going to continue.
+While the former will see the change brought about by labor activists as destructive, the latter will perceive it as an innovation.

-Future's prospects
+Future prospects

-The entry of Hardi people into the labor market is not an episode.
-It is will probably expand.
-Many Haredi workers are vulnerable.
-Well established secular companies, the government, and new Haredi entrepreneurs are eager to cut labor costs and are interested in disciplined employees.
-Haredi workers seem to fit those criteria.
+The entry of Haredi people into the labor market is not an episode, but rather will probably expand in scope.
+Many Haredi workers are vulnerable as well-established secular companies, the government, and new Haredi entrepreneurs are eager to cut labor costs while taking advantage of disciplined employees.
+Haredi workers seem to fit this bill.
 Many of them are anxious to work, used to a modest lifestyle, and accept authority.
-However, they also become conscious of their condition and seek their rights.
-Some of them are getting organized.
-While doing it, they reiterate their commitment to their faith, identity, and community.
-Although they are just looking for modifications in the workplaces, their activity can propel a more remarkable change.
-Unknowingly (most of the time), they challenge the core Haredi ethos.
-They are returning the Torah to mundane matters, to class politics.
-Thus it is no wonder that many traditional leadership members are intimidated by the move and block the new trend.
+However, they are also becoming more aware of their condition and seek to assert their rights, some doing so by organizing.
+In the process, they reiterate their commitment to their faith, identity, and community.
+Although they are only seeking modifications in the workplace, their activity can drive a more remarkable change.
+Often unknowingly, they challenge a core Haredi ethos by returning the Torah to worldly matters, such as class politics.
+Thus it is no wonder that many members of the traditional leadership are intimidated by the move and block the new trend.

 The future is hard to predict.
-Will labor Haredi organization be immersed in the Haredi hegemonic ideology, lose their "edge," and stay isolated enclaves?
-Will they enrich the Haredi discourse to include more egalitarian ideas and respect for the working person?
-Will they create a new form of Socialist Haredi movement?
-I do not exclude a future with a mix of all these possibilities.
-Further research is needed to follow this trend's development and analyze its other facets – its leadership, its manifestation in other labor organizations (as Ko'ach La'ovdim), and more.
+Will Haredi labor organization be swallowed up by the hegemonic Haredi ideology, lose its edge, and persist only in isolated enclaves?
+Will it enrich the Haredi discourse to include more egalitarian ideas and respect for workers?
+Will it create a new form of Haredi socialist movement?
+I do not rule out a future featuring a combination of these possibilities.
+Further research is needed to follow up the development of this trend and analyze its other facets – such as, for example, its leadership and its manifestation in other labor organizations (like the Ko'ach La'ovdim).

+Acknowledgments

+Declaration of interest statement

+Notes